Aspiring Engineers Test Their Skills at Annual Belmont College TEAMS Competition

 Area High School Teams Awarded for their Problem-Solving Skills at Belmont College; Winners Set to Compete at National Level

-St. Clairsville, OH (March 1, 2017) — More than 110 students from five local high schools competed in the 2017 Tests of Engineering Aptitude, Mathematics, and Science (TEAMS) regional competition at Belmont College on Friday, February 24 in St. Clairsville, Ohio.
-The event was presented by XTO Energy.
+St. Clairsville, OH (February 27, 2018) — More than 115 students from four local high schools competed in the 2018 Tests of Engineering Aptitude, Mathematics, and Science (TEAMS) regional competition at Belmont College on Friday, February 23 in St. Clairsville, Ohio.

-Students from the following high schools participated: Bridgeport, Cambridge, Shadyside, St. Clairsville, and Wheeling Park.
+Students from the following high schools participated: Bridgeport, Shadyside, St. Clairsville, and Wheeling Park.

 This event is sponsored nationally by the non-profit Technology Student Association (TSA).
 The TEAMS competition involves a two-hour written exam where students work in groups of six to eight.
 The students use their math and science skills to solve real-world engineering challenges in applied science and technology, including: architectural, biomedical, computer technology, fire-protection, mining, telecommunications, transportation or wireless technologies.